 The GTU offers a variety of certificate programs designed for students who either want to explore theological study for a year before embarking upon a degree program, or who want to add an additional area of expertise to their degree.
 For some this is for a discernment opportunity, for others a way to enhance learning.
 As these are graduate certificates, students entering must hold an accredited bachelor’s degree.

 All applicants must submit official transcripts from institutions in which a degree was earned to the Admissions office.
 International students who have not earned a degree from an English-speaking institution are required to submit official TOEFL scores with an expected minimum score of 80 (internet based).
-Deadlines for all applications and transcripts for Certificate program is two weeks before the first day of any semester.
 Cost per course can be found on the tuition and fees page.

 Certificate in the Arts & Religion